 The Powerful Science Behind Visual Note-Taking

 At Ink Factory, we use the terms “Visual Note-Taking” and “Graphic Recording” interchangeably.
 There are two main ways to experience visual note-taking, which, in a few words, is real-time note taking that communicates information through hand drawn images and text.
 You can be the visual note-taker, the person taking notes and synthesizing information (for the benefit of yourself or others), or you can be an audience member, witnessing live visual note-taking.
-Both can be beneficial to a person’s ability to process, retain, and recall information, but how much can we really gain from live drawing and note-taking?
+Both can be beneficial to a person’s ability to process, retain, and recall information, but how much can we really gain from live note-taking?

 To answer that question, first we have to more concretely define traditional visual note-taking:

 Visual notes are created in real-time, while actively listening to content, with little or no pre-planning so that the visuals accurately depict the actual conversation at hand.
 They are analog – hand to paper/tablet/ poster/chalkboard, never typed out on a keyboard or copy and pasted and are more useful when created and/or presented in a large-scale format.
 Their composition is non-linear.